 I actually should have named this post “The best way you’ll ever eat Brussels Sprouts!!”

 Do you remember this Brussels Sprouts Sweet Potato Hash?
 Back then I told you how I grew up loving Brussels sprouts (unlike most kids apparently).
-And I can only explain this fact by the way my mom would serve this lovely little green.
+And I can only explain this fact by the way my mom would serve these lovely little greens.

-First you clean the Brussels sprouts and steam-boil them in not too much salt water until softened.
-Then you prepare the coating by melting butter in a large pan until it starts bubbling, foaming and gets a nutty aroma.
+First, you should wash the Brussels sprouts and steam-boil them in not too much salt water until softened.
+Then, you prepare the coating by melting butter in a large pan until it starts bubbling, foaming and gets a nutty aroma.

 At this point, you’ll want to add the breadcrumbs and lightly brown them.
 Season with salt & pepper and toss in the cooked Brussels sprouts to evenly coat them.
 With that, you’re done!
 See, I told you it was super easy!

 We usually have these Brussels sprouts as a side with any kind of protein and often some form of potatoes as the starch (German much?).
 Although you don’t have to make your meal as German as ours, this is a great side to any dinner.
 It’s healthy, delicious and perfect for creating a balanced meal for any night of the week!

 - 2 tablespoons breadcrumbs